valb3r/time-tracker/README.md

 # OR 'sudo -E docker-compose up' if you need sudo to run docker
 ```

-This spin up everything needed.
+Commands above spin up everything needed.
 UI will be at localhost:6500

-To create stub data - run
+To create stub data - run `administration/src/main/resources/init.sh`.
-administration/src/main/resources/init.sh
+Test users all have same password as their login.
+I.e. `admin/admin`